|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 You also gain access to a new special move while in TOP mode – done by pressing both heavy attacks together (C + D in SNK terminology.)

-The game features the basic modes you’d expect from a fighter, including Survival, Versus and Time Attack.
+As far as modes are concerned, you get the basics that you’d expect from a fighter, including Survival, Versus and Time Attack.

 Versus and Time Attack are straight forward, but the Survival mode features a bit of a twist in the form of powerups.
 These range from adding more time to the counter, giving you more health, filling your Special meter AND draining your health.
 I’m not sure if there’s a set way to get these, though, as they appear to come out at random.
 I do know that they come out of the opponent, so attacking is the only way to get them, but whether there’s a specific way to attack, I don’t know.